 The stage performance encourages audience members to think outside the box.

 Inspiration for the show

-I devised this work because I have always been fascinated with the history of western harmony, how the ‘devil’s tritone’ has played such an important role in shaping our musical sensibilities today.
+Matt devised this work because he’s always been fascinated with the history of western harmony, how the ‘devil’s tritone’ has played such an important role in shaping our musical sensibilities today.